When your Friends ask, “How can you possibly run barefoot?”

 Unlike putting each foot down along two different but parallel lines, this twisting does not shift our weight from side to side, because the rotation is balanced and along a vertical axis, so that our center of balance continues moving forward, even as our body is twisting around the center.

 While I do keep my feet following a single line, I’m not focused on keeping my feet on that single line.
-Instead I focus on a point in front of me in the direction I want to run, I aim, and I run!
+Instead I focus on a point in the distance in the direction I want to run.
+I aim, and I run!
 My feet follow me.
+Rather than trying to rotate the hips, relax, and let your hips rotate.

 Bend Knees, Hips, and Ankles